-COCC maintains a strong commitment to safe lighting on campus.
-Exterior lighting is an important part of this commitment.
-Formal surveys of exterior lighting needs are conducted routinely, however, members of the campus community are encouraged to report any exterior lighting deficiencies to the Campus Services Department 541.383.7775.
+Members of the campus community are encouraged to report any exterior lighting deficiencies to the Campus Services Department 541.383.7775.
 For safety reasons, shrubbery and trees are trimmed on a regular basis.

 CLERY REPORTABLE CRIMES Definition of Reportable Crimes (Abridged)